 Jaquetta Bustion's love of music began in her earliest school experiences in Philadelphia.
-Later, she attended Brown University and earned degrees in both music and comparative literature, followed by a master’s in music and music education at Teachers College, Columbia University.
-She began teaching in NYC public schools soon after and has been a music teacher ever since.
-A pianist since childhood, Jaquetta now finds singing (with children, and in Accord Treble Choir) to be the largest part of her music-making life, but Jaquetta is always interested in adding to the list of instruments she hasn’t quite mastered.
+At Brown University, she earned degrees in music and comparative literature, followed by a master’s in music and music education at Teachers College, Columbia University.
+Jaquetta began teaching in NYC public schools soon after, and has been a music teacher ever since.
+A pianist since childhood, Jaquetta also performs as a singer with Accord Treble Choir.
+She enjoys having her days filled with music, whether singing and playing at Community Roots, or improvising with her family at home.

 Allison Kao grew up in Gainesville, Florida where she spent much of her time outdoors and discovering her love of nature.
 She received her Bachelor of Arts in Biological Sciences and Psychology from Wellesley College in Massachusetts.
 During her time at Wellesley and abroad in Australia, Allison was involved in science youth activities and early childhood programs.
 Such opportunities led her to pursue a career in education.
 Upon graduation, she was selected to be a part of the New York City Teaching Fellows program.
 While teaching high school Earth Science and Health courses in Brooklyn, she earned her Masters of Education from Pace University.
 After teaching in the public high school system, Allison decided to turn her attention and passion for teaching towards a younger audience.
 With a strong science background, Allison has been motivating students and creating an enthusiasm for science starting at a young age.
 She has taught at Community Roots since 2008 and continually loves to be a part of the wonderful community.